-Stripe and PayPal both offer payment services for Australian organisations.
+Stripe and PayPal both offer very popular payment services for Australian organisations.
 This article looks at the capabilities of each service relating to web, mobile and telephone payments, and some of the cost factors relevant to using the services.

 Both Stripe and PayPal can be integrated to accept payments on your WordPress / WooCommerce online store.

 Using Stripe to accept payments from your website, visitors can checkout and pay using Visa, MasterCard, Amex or Diners without appearing to leave your checkout page.